polis-community/polis-wl/deploy/vm/README.md

 # Developer setup for Ubuntu 20.04.5 LTS Virtual Machine

 This is a guide on how to setup a running Pol.is instance.
-This is meant primarily for easy development but could be adapted for production use with some further hardening.
+This is meant primarily for easy development but could be adapted for production use by adding a suitable reverse-proxy and some further hardening such as running services as a user with limited privileges.

 ## Setup